Booth notebook

 Track context

-Hearing it against One Nation Under a Groove matters because it reads like part of an album world, not a detached single.
-Groovallegiance by Funkadelic off One Nation Under a Groove (1978) brings body, timing, and human feel first, so the persuasion happens in the rhythm section rather than in big gestures.
-With Funkadelic, the draw is usually in the pocket and the human touch inside it, not just a surface-level style label.
+Hearing it against Anthology: 1995-2010 matters because it reads like part of an album world, not a detached single.
+Chelsea Rodgers by Prince off Anthology: 1995-2010 (2018) brings body, timing, and human feel first, so the persuasion happens in the rhythm section rather than in big gestures.
+With Prince, the draw is usually in the pocket and the human touch inside it, not just a surface-level style label.
 The argument is in the pocket: bass, snare, guitar or keys locking together and nudging the song forward without overplaying it.

 Listen for